 The Mexico 66 is the undisputed crown jewel of the brand’s lineup.
 Originally debuted in 1966, this model became a cultural phenomenon through its association with martial arts cinema and its sleek, low-profile silhouette.

-- Design & Build: The sneaker features a premium upper constructed from smooth cow leather and textile, weighing a remarkably light .
-It utilizes a thin rubber sponge or EVA foam midsole paired with an abrasion-proof rubber outsole featuring a herringbone tread pattern.
+- Design & Build: The sneaker has a premium upper constructed from smooth cow leather and textile, weighing a remarkably light .
+It uses a thin rubber sponge or EVA foam midsole paired with an abrasion-proof rubber outsole with a herringbone tread pattern.

 - Comfort & Fit: Users frequently describe the comfort level as “unreal,” noting that the shoe requires no break-in period.
 However, its width profile is standard to narrow, and those with wider feet are often advised to size up by half a size.